 On leaving school in 1970, I trained as C& I Technician with the CEGB at Didcot A Power Station and on completion of my apprenticeship I worked there until the station closure in 2012.
 During that period, I ran a photographic club which at its peak had over 100 members.
 Since the site closure, our camera club is still running with about 14 members meeting at the B Site Visitor Centre.

 When my father took early retirement in 1983, he set up in his own business, trading as I J Belcher Colour Picture Library.
 In my spare time, I supplied images for his picture library and set up a computerised catalogue database of his 50,000 images.
 His business income was generated by the supplying of images for UK travel companies, magazines, agencies, birthday cards, etc. My equipment that I used at that time was a medium format cameras, Yashica 124G and Bronica SQA’s

 In 2008 I joined the Oxford Photographic Society to improve my photographic abilities and I diversified into experimenting many different aspects of photography.
 I now enjoy photographing Wildlife, Landscape, Travel, Aviation.
-I currently use a Canon 7D MkII and a 5DMkIV with a selection of prime and zoom lenses.
+I currently use a Canon 5DMkIV and more recently using a Sony A7III with a selection of prime and zoom lenses.